kaleidos/django-validated-file/README.rst

 and a list of valid mime types that will be allowed.
 The list of all mime types is available
 here: http://www.iana.org/assignments/media-types/index.html::

+    from django.db import models
+    from validatedfile.models import ValidatedFileField

     class TestModel(models.Model):
         the_file = ValidatedFileField(
                         null = True,